OmniaUK/Ros2-Humble-interface-for-Unitree-Go1/README.md

 With some additional features added to allow for better software control over the robot.

 The goal of this software, as part of my University Major-Project, was to create a more standardized development API for use of the Unitree Go1 hardware.
-My hopes were to aid my University to use the robot for research use, but also allow those with the same hardware to have open-source access to a better option (with comprehensive documentation) that would allow for faster development using a familiar ROS2 Humble framework.
+My hopes were to aid my University to use the robot for research, but also allow those with the same hardware in industry/ at home, to have open-source access to a better option (with comprehensive documentation) that would allow for faster development using a familiar ROS2 Humble framework.

 With special thanks to:
 - Patricia Shaw